 4. Stander Security Pole and Curve Grab Bar

 It includes its wrench for assembly and installation, making it easy to move and reinstall in a different room without permanently altering your home.
 While attaching the Security Pole to the floor or ceiling is unnecessary, screws are included for permanent installation.
-The rubber pads included at the top and bottom of the tension pole keep floors and ceilings damage-free.
+The rubber pads at the top and bottom of the tension pole keep floors and ceilings damage-free.
 As with all our products, the Security Pole and Curve Grab Bar will seamlessly blend in with your home décor while offering the extra help you need.

 - Easy to install